Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: From Matter Power Spectra to Halo-Mass Functions

 One well-known advantage of the window function in Eq.~(\ref{eq:Windowfn}) is that its flatness in $k$-space allows $\sigma^2(t,R)$ to be sensitive to the natural shape of the matter power spectrum itself, rather than that of $W(k,R)$~\cite{Schneider:2013ria}.
 This window function also has other advantages.
 One of these is that only density perturbations with wavenumbers {\il{k \leq R^{-1}}} have any effect on $\sigma^2(t,R)$.
 The primary drawback of this form of $W(k,R)$, however, is that the precise mathematical relationship between the value of $R$ associated with a halo and the corresponding halo mass $M$ is not well defined.
 Nevertheless, since symmetry considerations dictate that {\il{M \propto R^3}}, the relationship between $M$ and $R$ may be parametrized as

-where the value of the coefficient $c_W$ may be obtained from the results of numerical simulations.
+where $\overline{\rho}$ is the present-day mass density of the universe and where the value of the coefficient $c_W$ may be obtained from the results of numerical simulations.
 Following Ref.~\cite{Schneider:2014rda}, we take {\il{c_W\approx 2.5}}.
+The value of $\overline{\rho} = \Omega_m\rhocrit$ can be determined from the total present-day matter abundance and critical density, which we take to be $\Omega_m \approx 0.315$ and $\rhocrit \approx 2.775 \times 10^{11} h^2~M_\odot {\rm Mpc}^{-3}$~\cite{Planck:2018vyg}, respectively.
 Given that a well-defined one-to-one relationship exists between $M$ and $R$, the spatially-averaged variance $\sigma^2(t,M)$ may also be viewed as a function of the halo mass $M$.

 Within the Press-Schechter formalism, the present-day halo-mass function which follows from any particular $P(k)$ profile takes the form

 where {\il{\nu(M) \equiv \delta_c^2/\sigma^2(\tnow,M)}}, with {\il{\delta_c\approx 1.686}} denoting the critical overdensity, and where the function $\eta(M)$, which depends on $M$ only through the function $\nu(M)$, represents the probability density of obtaining an averaged fractional overdensity at a given location.
 For the window function in Eq.~(\ref{eq:Windowfn}), regardless of the form of $\eta(M)$, the expression for $dn/d\log M$ in Eq.~(\ref{eq:PressSchechter}) simplifies to